 Instead, my new year’s resolutions are about the big idea.
 Write more, work harder, focus on my career, but they don’t tell me how, because telling me how is the sticking point and always the place where I lose.

-2017 has been a challenging year personally, professionally and politically.
-I have struggled and succeeded and I’ll be the first to admit that it wasn’t my best year.
-Sure, I had books come out, but I also had presses shut down, near misses and many other ups and downs.
+2019 has been a challenging year personally, professionally and politically.
+I have struggled and succeeded and I’ve learned an incredible amount along the way.
 There is no way to predict what will happen next year and I’m not going to try, but I can certainly say to myself that I will keep my head high and my nose to the grindstone, that I will fight for my career from a dozen different angles, and that I will try again when what I’m doing doesn’t work.

 I set concrete goals for myself every day.
 I’m a planner, a plotter, and an organizer.
 It’s what I do.
 But I also know all too well that things don’t always go to plan, and that you have to be open to new ideas, ways of thinking and approaches to battle.
 That’s why I don’t set resolutions.
 Instead, I set my compass to the final goal, to the big idea, to the great evolution, and I open myself to all the different ways I might get there.
 Because when I do that, there’s a much better chance I’ll actually achieve what I set out to achieve, and isn’t that the point of a resolution?

 Wishing you all a happy, wonderful and lucky new year.
 Much love, and many thanks for reading this 52-week blog challenge!
 I look forward to seeing you in 2020! ♦